servicer-labs/servicer/README.md

 ## Acknowledgements

 We acknowledge all the packages and libraries used in the development of `servicer`.
 Their contributions have been invaluable in making this project possible.
+Parts of the README and codebase are generated with ChatGPT.

 ## Contribution and support